pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 -   **Items clause**.
 A reference to the items that will be exchanged.
     This reference will be done under the [Items Specification](/wiki/Items_Specification "wikilink").
+Each item's clause
-Each item should
+    should also include:
-    also include the delivery instructions:
+    -   Delivery instructions:
+        -   by when it will be delivered
+        -   by who
-    -   the person who will pay the delivery of the item
+        -   who will pay for the delivery
-    -   when he will do it

 Optional clauses
 ----------------